pendashteh/potato/README.md

 # bashed-potato
-Bash to the moon.

-Bashed Potato aims at making standard bash more usable, more useful and more importantly, more fun to be in!

-It's comprised of configurations and tweeks to standard packages, as well as leveraging on external packages if you choose to include.
+A framework for coding software in Bash

+Bashed Potato is a framework as well as a Bash software that uses the framework itself as a live example.

 It's designed to be fully customisable while allowing for receiving updates from upstream.